QGrain/Matlab-Music/Music_Player-API.md

 **Returns**: A array containing the samples of a sound.
-It's length is dependent on the sampling rate and length of envelope vector.
+Its length is dependent on the sampling rate and length of envelope vector.

 **Note**: The envelope array might represent time less than a sec.
 So `one_sec_index` might be greater than `length(envelope)`.